 Configuration options

-Artemis can be configured by setting the following variables in the .env
+Artemis can be configured by setting the following variables in the .env file (in the form of VARIABLE_NAME=VARIABLE_VALUE

-directives, e.g. SCANNING_PACKETS_PER_SECOND=5
+directives, e.g. SCANNING_PACKETS_PER_SECOND=5):

 Data